airbytehq/airbyte/kube/README.md

 # BE CAREFUL, THIS COMMAND DELETES ALL RESOURCES, EVEN NON-AIRBYTE ONES!
 kubectl delete "$(kubectl api-resources --namespaced=true --verbs=delete -o name | tr "\n" "," | sed -e 's/,$//')" --all
 ```

+## Dev Iteration (on GKE)

+The process is similar to developing on a local cluster, except you will need to build the local version and push it to
+your own container registry with names such as `your-registry/scheduler`.
+Then you will need to configure an overlay to override
+the name of images and apply your overlay with `kubectl apply -k <path to your overlay`.

 ## Listing Files